Sponsored Camping Trips and Other Public Events

 Entertainment: We use a portable stereo that plays CD's or MP3 files from a USB flash drive.
 For movies and television, we use an LED projector onto a 10-foot-wide screen that will take virtually any media, such as a DVD player, (we have one), flash drive, smartphone, video camera, or a laptop computer.
 There is a power station available for charging your devices, and we use a small generator that we run about 150 feet from the main campsite via extension cords, to keep generator noise away from the site.
 Campers are encouraged to bring any media or devices they wish, including video game systems, all of which we can power easily.
-We also test out possible sites for cell phone service, and only select those which have solid service.
+We also test out possible sites for cell phone service, and only select those which have solid service, so people can phone home ET or make live internet videos or posts to forums and Facebook.
 (This usually requires a scouting trip beforehand.)
 Recently, we also picked up a two-room bathroom/shower tent with the shower included, and a large portable flush toilet.

 Activities: Fishing, day hiking, lounging around all day, campfire, photography, and camaraderie are common.
 You are expected to bring three things we do NOT provide - Shelter, bedding, and a CHAIR.
 You would be surprised how many people show up without something to park their behind on, and we do NOT provide extra chairs.
 We also practice a policy of Leave It As You Found It.
 If you are interested in going on our next camp trip, or just want more information, fill out the form on the upper right of this page and send it to us.
 We answer all inquiries promptly.